marshblocker/wordle_clone/README.md

 ![Won](src/images/during.png "Sample Image 2")

 ## Note
-This program doesn't display properly in Window's Command Prompt due to the terminal's lack of native color features.
-If you're in Windows, you can run this smoothly in the built-in Powershell or in Git Bash if you have it.
+Running this program in Window's Command Prompt may display unsatisfactory visuals.
+If you're running this in Windows, use Powershell (built-in in Windows 10) or other terminal emulator apps such as Git Bash.

 ## How to Build
 ```